EU requires building management system for (medium) sized buildings by 2025

 Europe wants to be emission-free by 2050.
 Since the existing building stock is responsible for 36 percent of those emissions, that is where the key lies.
 Therefore, the EU mandates a smart building management system for medium- and large-scale buildings by 2025.
 Next steps may include SMART certificates and a Campus or Site Management System, where buildings exchange energy needs and surpluses.

 Don't panic if things are already starting to get dizzy.
 The evolution is rapid, but has a number of logical steps.
-The framework is that in order to be emission-free by 2050, at least 3 percent of existing buildings must undergo a thorough energy renovation each year.
-Belgium is well on its way in this regard.
+The framework is that in order to be emission-free by 2050, at least 3 percent of existing buildings must undergo a thorough energy renovation every year.
+Belgium is going the extra mile in this regard.
 The EU directives of May 30, 2018, which amends directives 2010/31/EU on energy performance of buildings and 2012/27/EU on energy efficiency, require EU member states to take action.

 Smart Readiness Indicator